Sandiaga Uno: Minister of Tourism and Creative Economy

-After Prabowo's defeat in the 2019 election, Sandiaga did not hold any office until he was appointed as Minister of Tourism and Creative Economy on 22 December 2020.
 He was made a Gerindra member again after that, but later resigned from Gerindra again on 24 April 2023.
 He joined the PPP on 14 June 2023.

 Teaching career

 There were multiple reports in Indonesia that Sandiaga Uno was appointed as a "distinguished research professor in residence" at George Washington University.
 However, he already denied it, claiming that his appointment for the title was for his contribution in entrepreneur researches instead from teaching.